 When we say a paint, finish or lacquer is eco-friendly, we mean that it doesn’t contain airborne chemicals or gases that will have a negative impact on your health.
 These low-level toxic emissions are called Volatile Organic Compounds (VOCs).
 They can leach out into the air and can cause headache and dizziness but other problems as well.
 Paints not only release VOCs into your living environment upon application but also continue to off-gas for several years.
 You can now buy low and zero VOC paints or even natural house paints that are made from water, plant dyes, essential oils, resins, clay, chalk, milk casein, and even bees’ wax.

 One of the oldest swaps: LED lighting has been around for a long time.
 They are durable, contain no toxins and last much longer than the old incandescent bulbs.
 LED will give you back 95% of the power it uses as light, with only 5% turning into heat.
 This means LED bulbs on just 7-watts can produce the same light as an old 60-watt bulb.
 This is worth to remember!

 When you need to buy new curtains, look for natural materials, just like with bed linen, such as bamboo linen, GOTS certified organic cotton, hemp etc. Avoiding synthetic materials is general when buying new textiles is an important thing you can do for the environment.

-And finally: complete the look with plants!
+And finally: complete your eco-friendly bedroom updates with plants!
 Plants are also known to increase mood and productivity, enhance concentration and memory and reduce stress and fatigue.
 Even NASA recommends two or three plants in 8 to 10-inch pots for every 100 square feet!
 Choose a few statements plants and some others that are known as air purifying plants: spider plants, snake plants, dragon tree, aloe vera, Chinese evergreen – just to mention a few.